nchain-innovation/tcpBridge/README.md

     docker compose -f wild-bit-lab/one-node.yml -f demo-evm.yml up
 ```

 This will start the BSV node, the SUI/EVM node, and the explorer interfaces.
+If there is access to the existing images, this step does not require building new images.
+The docker compose command will automatically try to pull from the repository.

 ## Makefile